miaojiang1987/AIND/AIND-Isolation/README.md

 The following example creates a game and illustrates the basic API.
 You can run this example by activating your aind anaconda environment and executing the command `python sample_players.py`

     from isolation import Board
+    from sample_players import RandomPlayer
+    from sample_players import GreedyPlayer

     # create an isolation board (by default 7x7)
     player1 = RandomPlayer()